It has been said (although not by me) that one aims for contracts is to

 JCT Major Project Form 2016 –its relative brevity (14,000 words), straightforward language and clear procedures make it “immediately attractive”.
 Only experienced clients can use it though, as the brief conditions and procedures “depend on a high level of understanding and involvement.”

 ACA Project Partnering Contract PPC2000 – this uses plain language, but unfamiliar terminology.
 It requires experienced contract administration and project management.
 It weighs in at 33,00 words.

 JCT Building Contracts for Home Owners – “written in a refreshing style commendably free from jargon and legalistic language” these are the only standard forms to have been awarded the Crystal Mark by the Plain English Campaign.
 These contracts are a “significant improvement over oral arrangements or poorly worded letters.”
-In other words, better than nothing, but not very good!
 They are short at just over 5,000 words.

 This analysis reflects my views as well as comments in “Which Contract?” by Clamp, Cox, Stanley and Udom (2012, 5th edition, RIBA Publishing).
-Available from BLISS Books.
 The initial quote is from chapter 14 of that book.